LudicMindStudio/RoadAheadTeamVault/Meetings/TRA Meeting June 2nd 2025.md

 	- Try to get a concrete dolphin bay story!
 	- Have a few NPCs ready to be passed to the art team!
 - RPG Maker text extraction task
-	- If you are interested
+	- If you are interested please let me know or show up to the meeting!
 ---
 **Art Team**
 - Major art decisions will continue to be on hold while Corina is away